HHS/simpler-grants-gov/documentation/decisions/infra/0010-production-networking-long-term-state.md

 This option:

 - Is an efficient use of both Nava and MicroHealth's time, but requires pre-planning.
-- Has a rather long downtime window.
+- Has a rather long downtime window of about 90 minutes max.

 #### 2b.
 Prepare A New Prod Load Balancer, Wait For DNS Changeover